mazipan/xhotit/README.md

 # 📸 Xhot It

-Screenshot App: Experimental.
-Powered by [Tauri v2](https://v2.tauri.app/).
+Xhot it (read as "shot it") is just another screenshot app in your desktop: an experimental application. powered by [Tauri v2](https://v2.tauri.app/).

 ![Screenshot](./screenshot.png)